 In 2010, during the great economic decline, we started distributing food on a much larger scale, in a shopping center space that was donated in Bushnell.
 With the larger facility, we were able to help many more families in the community.

 The requirement for food continued to grow exponentially.
 Therefore, in July of 2012, we moved to our current leased space where we now serve approximately 200-250 families at every distribution.

 In the Spring of 2013, we purchased 9.2 acres of the adjoining property to be used for the future expansion of Hope Ministries.

 The Hope Ministries Food Pantry is a supplemental food bank that distributes food twice a month.
 Distribution is done on both the 1st and 3rd Wednesday of every month, from 9:00am-12:00pm.
 For information on eligibility, please click on the green "Eligibility Requirements" button above.

-Food distribution is limited to south Sumter County residence only.
-Hope Ministries assists all residence living in the following south Sumter County cities:
+Food distribution is limited to residents of south Sumter County.
+Hope Ministries assists all residents living in the following south Sumter County cities:

 > Center Hill

 > St. Catherine

 Hope Ministries works with both the United Way of Lake & Sumter and Feeding America Tampa Bay to help meet the needs of the community.